web-devkits/webinizer/README.md

 - [How to install an Extension](./documentation/extensions/install-an-extension.rst)
 - [How to test an Extension](./documentation/extensions/use-an-extension.rst)

+### Areas under development

+We're considering how to create a package format and repository hosting for libraries and applications ported to Wasm.
+There are proposals for [module format](https://github.com/intel/webinizer/wiki/Wasm-Library-Registry-Design) and [registry hosting](https://github.com/intel/webinizer/wiki/Registry-for-ported-WebAssembly-libraries) in our [wiki](https://github.com/intel/webinizer/wiki).

 ## Setting up the development environment

 The steps to setup the development environment are similar to those described in